needle-mirror/com.unity.ui.builder/Documentation~/FeatureList.md

 1. Can drag a style class pill from the StyleSheets pane onto an element in the Hierarchy to add the class. `Tested`
 1. Dragging a style class onto an element inside a template instance or C# type in the Viewport adds it to the parent instance or C# element. `Tested`
 1. Dragging a style class onto an element inside a template instance or C# type in the Hierarchy does nothing. `Tested`
+1. Can drag one or more selectors to re-order them within the same StyleSheet.
+1. Can drag one or more selectors to another StyleSheet to move them to that StyleSheet.
+1. Can drag one or more StyleSheets between each other to re-order them.
 1. In the toolbar of the StyleSheets pane there's a field that lets you create new selectors.
 This field is disabled if there are no elements in the UXML document. `Tested`
     1. After the field is focused, the explanation text is replaced with a default `.` and the cursor is set right after the `.` to let you quickly add a class-based selector. `Tested`
-    1. You can commit and add your selector using the **Add** button/menu:
-        1. If there are no USS files in the UXML document, the options to **Add to New USS** and **Add to Existing USS** will be available.
-        1. If there is at least one USS file in the UXML document, the **Add** menu will contain the list of USS files in the UXML document, with the *active* StyleSheet checked.
-            1. Selecting the *active* StyleSheet (the checked one) will add the selector to this USS. `Tested`
-            1. Selecting a different unchecked StyleSheet will add the selector to this USS and change the *active* StyleSheet.
     1. You can commit and add your selector to the *active* StyleSheet by pressing **Enter**. `Tested`
     1. If there is no USS in document, the Save Dialog Option to create a new USS file will be prompted and selector will be added to the newly created and added USS file. `Tested`
     1. If the selector string contains invalid characters, an error message will display and the new selector will not be created - keeping the focus on the rename field. `Tested`
-    1. You can discover and append `:pseudoStates` from the **States** menu.
+    1. You can discover and append `:pseudoStates` from the **:** menu.
     1. While the text field is selected, you should see a large tooltip displaying the selector cheatsheet. `Tested`
 1. When selecting or hovering over a style selector in the StyleSheets pane, all elements in the Canvas that match the selector are highlighted.
 1. With a selector selected, you can use standard short-cuts or the Edit menu to copy/paste/duplicate/delete it.
 You can also copy/paste the USS for the selector to/from a text file. `Tested`
 1. Selecting an element or a the main document (VisualTreeAsset) should deselect any selected tree items in the StyleSheets pane. `Tested`
-1. Selecting a StyleSheet or a selector within it will set the current *active* StyleSheet to this StyleSheet, updating the highlight (bold) of the *active* StyleSheet. `Tested`
+1. Right-clicking on a StyleSheet and selecting "Set as Active USS" will set the current *active* StyleSheet to this StyleSheet, updating the highlight (bold) of the *active* StyleSheet. `Tested`
 1. When pasting a selector in the StyleSheets pane, it will be added to the *active* StyleSheet. `Tested`

 ## Hierarchy

 1. The root items should display the currently loaded .uxml filename.
 1. Can click to select an element. `Tested`
+1. Can shift+click to select multiple elements.
+1. Can ctrl+click to select an additional element.
-1. Can drag element onto other elements in the Hierarchy to re-parent. `Tested`
+1. Can drag element(s) onto other elements in the Hierarchy to re-parent. `Tested`
-1. Can drag an element between other elements to reorder, with live preview in the Canvas. `Tested`
+1. Can drag element(s) between other elements to reorder, with live preview in the Canvas. `Tested`
-1. Can drag an element onto other elements in the Viewport to re-parent. `Tested`
+1. Can drag element(s) onto other elements in the Viewport to re-parent. `Tested`
 1. Elements are displayed using their #name in blue.
 If they have no name, they are displayed using their C# type in white. `Tested`
 1. You can always show the C# type of an element, even if it has a #name, by enabling the **Type** option from the `...` options menu in the top right of the Hierarchy pane.
 1. You can show currently added style classes of an element by enabling the **Class List** option from the `...` options menu in the top right of the Hierarchy pane.